Dreadnought (guitar type): Sound hole differences

-Body sizes
+Size variants

-Martin did on occasion vary the specifications or size of their dreadnought guitars to a customer's special request, most notably (in this context) in 1936 when they produced 2 "wide body" dreadnoughts (of style 45) with a body width of 16+1/4 in rather than the typical 15+5/8 in.
-Later, one of these 2 instruments was loaned to the C.F.
-Martin Museum in Nazareth, Pennsylvania and used for the basis of a modern reissue, the D-45S Authentic 1936, which again had the extra-wide 14-fret dreadnought body; this reissue is now discontinued.
+Martin did on occasion vary the specifications or size of their dreadnought guitars to a customer's special request, most notably (in this context) in 1936 when they produced two "wide body" dreadnoughts (of style 45) with a body width of 16+1/4 in rather than the typical 15+5/8 in.
+Later, one of these two instruments was loaned to the C.F.
+Martin Museum in Nazareth, Pennsylvania and used as the basis of a modern reissue, the D-45S Authentic 1936, which again had the extra-wide 14-fret dreadnought body; this reissue is now discontinued.

 In around 2016, Martin released a smaller size or "travel" version of their dreadnought guitar designated the Dreadnought Junior or D-Junior; while keeping the "standard" dreadnought shape, the instrument is approximately 6% (1/16) smaller in body shape and has the depth of a 000 size body; it also has a "short", 24 in scale length as compared to the 25.4 in of a standard dreadnought.
 These instruments are moderately priced compared with their full size equivalents and not designed to replace them except for portability, although they have been complemented on their generally good sound for their size.

-In 2022, Martin released a "super size" dreadnought model from their Custom Sop, the SD or Super Dreadnought, with a 16+3/8 in lower bout, stated to have approximately 20 percent more air volume within the body compared with the standard dreadnought, resulting in a louder acoustic volume for the same degree of player attack plus a slightly different tonal balance.
+In 2022, Martin released a "super size" dreadnought model, the SD or Super Dreadnought, with a 16+3/8 in lower bout, stated to have approximately 20 percent more air volume within the body compared with the standard dreadnought, resulting in a louder acoustic volume for the same degree of player attack plus a slightly different tonal balance.
 At their initial release, the SD line was available with a sitka spruce top and a choice of Guatemalan rosewood or koa body, both in the "three piece back" style which means that it can continue to be built if wide pieces become harder to source in the future.
 These instruments remain in catalog as at 2025.